1Crazymoney/flash-mintable-tokens/README.md

 - Will trade fWETH for an equal number of ETH (and vise versa).
 - Will accept all trades even during a `flashMint`.
 - Allows anyone to cause the exchange to internally rebalance however they want -- making the exchange trade its own fWETH for ETH or vise versa.
-- Will have some initial liquidity provided by me.
+- Will have some initial liquidity provided to serve as a bug bounty.

-If you think fWETH is unsafe or should not have _exactly_ the same value as ETH, then the Exchange contract will give you the opportunity to exploit that for profit.
+If you think fWETH is unsafe or should not have _exactly_ the same value as ETH, even during a `flashMint`, then the Exchange contract will give you the opportunity to exploit that for profit.
 If there is _any difference at all_ between the value of ETH and fWETH, then you should be able to drain the Exchange contract of all of its value.